Rosy98/PHP2650-FInal-Project/index.md

 Through these modifications, we were able to effectively increase our dataset size and improve our model's training capabilities.

 ## 4.2 Dataset Building
 After data augmentation, we are to establish objects as image train and test datasets.
 It is the specific type of format that <b>keras</b> identify as train data input.
 This reduces the amount of work for users to load each images from folders into the environment and the model could directly call the data from the established directory.
 We are creating two generators, one each for train and test data.
 It's important to set the input size of images beforehand to restrict the dimensions, ensuring a reasonable training time.
 We also set the batch size parameter to be 32, which means that we allow the model to handle 32 images in one training loop.
 This mini-batch technique would reduce the memory size required for training while also making training process faster as the number of parameters it needs to update (weights and bias) is significantly smaller.
-In addition, we established the color mode to be 'RGB', a three-color regulation as opposed to grayscale.
+In addition, we established the color mode to be 'RGB', a three-color regulation as opposed to grayscale, where the combination of Red-Green-Blue can produce all possible colors.
 We chose this because we identified color images in the dataset during our exploration, despite the fact that most typical medical images, especially CT scans, are black and white.
 By calling the generator part within the setting, we implemented the previous constructed image generator to get augmented image datasets.
 The last but most important feature is the class_mode.
 Here we identified it as 'categorical' since we are dealing with a three-level labeling: COVID-19, Normal lungs, and Pneumonia lungs.

 We also performed a step of computing class proportion in the fully construed dataset to make sure that we have matching proportion of images as the original data that we acquired.